joshuaretallick/dogbook/README.md

 ```
 As a user,
-So I can access Acebook (by Jasshands),
+So I can access Dogbook,
 I need to sign up with my email and password.

 As a user,
-So I can use Acebook,
+So I can use Dogbook,
 I want to sign in to my account.

 As a user,